DavidMGross/proteus-httpgateway/README.md

 # Netifi Proteus HTTP Gateway
 [![Build Status](https://travis-ci.org/netifi-proteus/proteus-httpgateway.svg?branch=master)](https://travis-ci.org/netifi-proteus/proteus-httpgateway)

-An API Gateway that allows bridging HTTP with [Netifi Proteus](https://www.netifi.com/proteus.html).
+An API gateway that allows bridging HTTP with [Netifi Proteus](https://www.netifi.com/proteus.html).

-## How does the Proteus HTTP Gateway work?
+## How Does the Proteus HTTP Gateway work?
-The diagram below shows the high-level architecture of how messages are received and routed by the Proteus HTTP Gateway.
+The diagram below shows the high-level architecture of how messages are received and routed by the Proteus HTTP gateway.

 ![diagram](diagram.png)

 #### 1. Send HTTP Request
-Client makes an HTTP POST request to a URL in one of the following format:
+The HTTP client makes an HTTP `POST` request to a URL in one of the following formats:

 If automatic load-balancing across a group of services is desired: